 - Surgical methods: To prevent pregnancy, some people may consider a permanent method.
 Tubal ligation involves cutting and tying the fallopian tubes.
 This procedure can

 prevent pregnancyby stopping the release of an egg.

-Anyone who wishes to take birth control should discuss the options with a doctor to determine which option may be best for them.
-Some birth control options are more effective than others in preventing pregnancy.
+People who wish to take birth control can discuss their options with a doctor to determine which method may be best for them.
+Some are more effective than others in preventing pregnancy.